Tired of typical text-based weather summaries?

 Instead, explore your local weather in detail!

-Sprarkline-inspired graphs provide a comprehensive view of each day’s temperature, humidity, precipitation, and cloud cover.
+Sprarkline-inspired graphs provide a comprehensive view of each day’s temperature, humidity, precipitation, cloud cover, and wind.

 Something not working?
 Have an idea how to make it better?
 Post your thoughts in the

 The typical format for weather information is very basic: just the current temperature, a high and low value, and maybe a vague icon or description like "partly cloudy".
-Likewise, most hourly forecasts just repeat the same information inside a massive.
-This
+Likewise, most hourly forecasts just repeat the same information inside a massive table

 Instead of tables and text, I have always preferred a graphical representation.
 Not only does this make it easier to see what the whether will be like when I'll be out in it, but you can also easily compare those times with current conditions, or see how one

 day compares with the next.

 In the past, I've used the National Weather Service's